On Signed Network Games with Binary Actions: Main results

 \subsection{Existence of Nash equilibria}

-In this subsection, we investigate the existence of Nash equilibria of SNC games with binary actions.
+In this subsection, we investigate the existence of Nash equilibria of {\black SNG}s with binary actions.

-First, we consider a binary partition of the set of players as in \eqref{binary-partition}, such that the subnetwork $\mc G_{\mc R}$ is unsigned, and we look for Nash equilibria of the SNC game whose projection on the coordinating set $\mc R$ is a consensus strategy profile, i.e., for some $a=\pm 1$.
-Our first result, stated below, guarantees the existence of such Nash equilibria in terms of two properties of the $\mc R$- and $\mc S$-restricted SNC games, respectively: the first one, cohesiveness, limits the influence that players in $\mc S$ can have on the players in $\mc R$, the second one ensures that the $\mc S$-restricted SNC game with strategy profile of players in $\mc R$ frozen to a consensus admits a Nash equilibrium.
+First, we consider a binary partition of the set of players as in \eqref{binary-partition}, such that the subnetwork $\mc G_{\mc R}$ is unsigned, and we look for Nash equilibria of the {\black SNG} whose projection on the coordinating set $\mc R$ is a consensus \tcb{action profile}, i.e., for some $a=\pm 1$.
+Our first result, stated below, guarantees the existence of such Nash equilibria in terms of two properties of the $\mc R$- and $\mc S$-restricted {\black SNG}s, \tcb{respectively}: the first one, cohesiveness, limits the influence that players in $\mc S$ can have on the players in $\mc R$, the second one ensures that the $\mc S$-restricted {\black SNG} with \tcb{action profile} of players in $\mc R$ frozen to a consensus admits a Nash equilibrium.